Hemp going legit in federal farm bill agreement, some wonder if marijuana is far behind

 "We don't have a compendium of information to go to," McClain said.
 "We do rely on universities and agricultural research to help us and direct us.
 We need local research to help drive the correct varieties, so that farmers get the best yield."

 Ten states already allow the growing of hemp, though federal drug law has blocked actual cultivation in most.
 Those states are Colorado, Washington, California, Kentucky, Maine, Montana, North Dakota, Oregon, Vermont and West Virginia.
+Earlier this month, the Colorado Department of Agriculture released licensing procedures for farmers interested in raising hemp.

 About a dozen farmers didn't wait for the state rules and harvested small amounts last year — the nation's first acknowledged hemp crop in more than five decades.
 No statewide harvest totals were available.